 To suppport two overlapping carriers, the network can consider using one or two SSBs.
-To be more precise, since the the SSB bandwidth is 3.6MHz and the CORESET#0 bandwidth is 4.32MHz, a single SSB/CORESET#0 can be placed into a common part between two overlapping channels.
+To be more precise, since the the SSB bandwidth is 3.6MHz and the CORESET#0 bandwidth is 4.32MHz at 15 kHz SCS, a single SSB/CORESET#0 can be placed into a common part between two overlapping channels.
 However, this approach works only if the overlapping part is at least 4.32MHz, e.g. it is not applicable to irregular channels smaller than 10MHz.
+Furthermore, in operating bands with a 100 kHz channel raster, a single SSB/CORESET#0 should only be used if the frequency offset between both overlapping channels is a multiple of 1.8 MHz because only then both overlapping channels (relevant for the UE specific channel BW) and the carrierBandwidth in SIB1 can be on the 100 kHz raster (with PRB grid alignment between the overlapping channels at 15 kHz SCS).
 So, some irregular channel bandwidth will need two SSB/CORESET#0.
 In this case, at least for irregular channel bandwidths smaller than 10MHz the network broadcasts two separate SSBs, one for each overlapping regular carrier.
 If a particular irregular channel bandwidth does not allow for placing two SSBs in the same time slots, then the network will have to ensure that they are "multiplexed" accordingly in the time domain.

 NOTE: It may create the challenge of aligning SSBs in the time and frequency domain so that they do not overlap thus complicating the gNB scheduling, i.e. for this approach complexity increases to coordinate the overlapping SSBs for different UEs.

 From the RAN2 specifications perspective, a single cell has a single cell-defining SSB, the channel bandwidth configuration broadcast in SIB1, CORESET#0, and the initial BWP.
-Thus, a single "common" SSB for two overlapping channels will effectively define only one of the overlapping channels as perceived by the UE (refer to sub-clause 6.2.1.3 for more information on configuration and signalling aspects with one and two SSBs).
+Thus, if a single "common" SSB for two overlapping channels defines only one of the overlapping channels as perceived by the UE, then the other overlapping channel exceeds the resource grid defined by SIB1 and it may not be supported by legacy UEs.
+As mentioned above, both overlapping channels and the carrierBandwidth in SIB1 shall be on the 100 kHz raster and the carrierBandwidth in SIB1 shall cover both overlapping channels so that the resource grid extension from SIB1 is not required for legacy UEs (refer to sub-clause 6.2.1.3 for more information on configuration and signalling aspects with one and two SSBs).

-NOTE: It is up to the network implementation whether to configure two SSBs for overlapping channels or one "common" SSB if the overlapping part is large enough (refer to Table 6.2.1.2-3).
+NOTE: It is up to the network implementation whether to configure two SSBs for overlapping channels or one "common" SSB if the overlapping part is large enough and only if the frequency offset between both overlapping channels is a multiple of 1.8 MHz (refer to Table 6.2.1.2-3).

 Table 6.2.1.2-3: Summary of how many SSB/CORESET#0 needed for different channel bandwidths.